marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        is searched
    * - .. option:: base
      - the name of the base executable; the pre-defined values are:
-       "console", "gui" and "service"; a user-defined base is accepted if it is given with an absolute path name [default: "console"]
+       "console", "gui", "gui_dgpu" and "service";
+       an user-defined base is accepted if it is given with an absolute path name [default: "console"]
    * - .. option:: target_name
      - the name of the target executable; the default value is the name of the script; it is recommended NOT to use an extension